the apothecary network

 Prototype Clickthrough

-Below is a clickthrough demonstration of the prototype app so you can see it in action and the vision for the apothecary network.
+This is a clickthrough demonstration of the first phase prototype app so you can see it in action and the vision for the apothecary network.

 Acknowledgements